 Thanks for writing to us!

 I do not prefer investing in PSU banks due to a number of reasons.

 PSU banks do not have long term CEO/Chairmen tenors.
-Every person on the top comes with a fix tenure of 3-4 years and in order to keep his/her record clean, he/she tries to show the result in the joining quarter (resultantly, also the joining financial years) as bad as possible.
+Every person on the top comes with a fixed tenure of 3-4 years and in order to keep his/her record clean, he/she tries to show the result in the joining quarter (resultantly, also the joining financial years) as bad as possible.
 All the provisioning is usually done within one quarter in order to wipe the slate clean.

 This by no means should be interpreted that provisioning should not be done or is to be avoided.
-However, the way PSU banks show cyclical trend of bad to good results and then again bad with a frequency of 3-4 years.
+However, the way PSU banks show a cyclical trend of bad to good results and then again bad with a frequency of 3-4 years.
 It indicates that something else other than shareholders’ interest is also at play.

 Most of the times, the management of PSU banks seems to be motivated by short term vision.
 SBI shows the same trend with years of chairman changes 2011, 2014 etc. showing exceptionally bad results.

 Due to certain reasons, PSU banks always seem to have higher non-performing assets (NPAs) than their private counterparts.
 Higher NPAs hurt shareholders’ interests.
-SBI also has higher NPAs than most of private banks.
+SBI also has higher NPAs than most of the private banks.

 Currently, I am not invested in any PSU bank.
 In future, I may or may not.
 However, you should decide about holding or selling SBI, for your own reasons.
 I have presented you with mine.

 - To know about the stocks in our portfolio, you may subscribe to the premium service: Follow My Portfolio with Latest Buy/Sell Transactions Updates

 - To learn our stock investing approach “Peaceful Investing” by videos, you may subscribe to “Peaceful Investing” Workshop-on-Demand